 Today, leaders have more expectations with fewer resources.
-We’re asked to report on reporting reports, meaning we spend more time saying what happened instead of making things happen.
+We’re asked to spend more time reporting on what’s happened than making things happen.
 Time is limited and people are pressured.

-But if you’re not careful, these steps may sabotage customer experience, leading to more customers complaining, leaving, then telling their 10 zillion Twitter followers why your company (and you) stink!
+But if you’re not careful, these steps may sabotage customer experience, leading to more customers complaining, leaving, then telling everyone they know why your company (and you) stink!

 Watch out for these sneaky ways typical business methods lead to customer defection.

 Five Ways Leaders Accidentally Sabotage CX — And What to Do Instead

 1. Never dealing with customers.

 It’s shockingly easy, in today’s business environment, to never actually interact with customers.
 Web sites are designed, invoices are sent, and even customer feedback surveys are requested, but everything is so wonderfully automatic!